COPRS/production-common/processing-common/distribution/doc/SRN.md

 | Volume Mount                |  n/a  |
 | Affinity between Pod / Node |     no       |

  *These resource requirements are applicable for one worker.
-There may be many instances of an extraction worker, see [scaling up workers](/processing-common/doc/scaling.md) for more details.
+There may be many instances of an distribution worker, see [scaling up workers](/processing-common/doc/scaling.md) for more details.

 # Deployment Prerequisite
-Following components of the COPRS shall be installed and running
+The following components of the COPRS shall be installed and running
 - [COPRS Infrastructure](https://github.com/COPRS/infrastructure)